RosalesC-CPSC/RosalesC-CPSC.github.io/index.md

 # Carlos Rosales's Portfolio

-Hello, I am a Electrical Engineer major at CSUF and I plan on graduating in 2028, or possibly 2029.
+Hello, my name is Carlos Rosales, and this is my home page!
+I am a Electrical Engineer major at CSUF and I plan on graduating in 2028, or possibly 2029.

+My GitHub page is https://github.com/RosalesC-CPSC

 ## Favorite CPSC 120L Labs